-The Paramedical Esthetician program includes comprehensive training in permanent hair removal, skin care, body wrapping and electrolysis.
+The Paramedical Esthetician program includes comprehensive training in permanent hair removal, skin care, body wrapping, electrolysis and makeup.
 Upon completion of the program students will gain the confidence and knowledge required to be successful in the paramedical esthetician field.
-Graduates will receive a diploma and be qualified to sit for the State Licensure Examination in Electrolysis and be registered for licensure in skin care and body wrapping and be qualified to sit for laser hair removal certification exams (CCE, CME).
+Graduates will receive a diploma and be qualified to sit for the State Licensure Examination in Electrolysis and be registered for licensure in skin care and body wrapping and be qualified to sit for laser hair removal certification exams (CCE, CME) and be able to perform Makeup applications as a makeup artist.